opengovsg/FormSG/docs/DEPLOYMENT_SETUP.md

 #### Verified Emails/SMSes

-If this feature is enabled, the Mobile Number field will support form-fillers verifying their mobile numbers via a One-Time-Pin sent to their mobile phones and the Email field will support form-fillers verifying their email addresses via a One-Time-Pin sent to their email boxes.
+The Mobile Number and Email fields support form-fillers verifying their contact details via a One-Time-Pin.

-Note that verified SMSes also requires [SMS with Twilio](#sms-with-twilio) to be enabled.
+Note that verified SMSes also require [SMS with Twilio](#sms-with-twilio) to be enabled.

 | Variable                  | Description                                                    |
 | :------------------------ | -------------------------------------------------------------- |